AlbaXIII/sinking-ships/README.md

 ![Player board display with ships input](readme-images/coordinate-feedback.PNG)

-The application will then populate the computers map with a function that uses Python3's built-in random interger generator to initialise two random numbers, which is then used to populate the computer board.
+The application will then populate the computers map with a function that uses Python3's built-in random integer generator to initialise two random numbers up to the defined edges of the board, which is then used to populate the computer board.
 At the same time, there is a dummy board being generated and populated in the same cells, which is used to give a visual for the players attacks without revealing the location of the computers other ships.

 - **Game Rules**